 North America is a significantly different market from other timber-producing countries in that the vast majority of American hardwood comes from small lots of naturally-grown and family-owned forest.
 Unlike man-made plantations, these lots are managed using age-old traditional methods and preserved for wildlife and recreation, with each lot only felling perhaps one or two trees per year and, even then, only when they’ve reached maturity.
 The timber is then collected along with produce from the hundreds of other lots in the area to make up that region’s output.

-This manner of forest management often means that American hardwood can come uncertified by the FSC, as it is extremely challenging for such small and non-commercial lots to gain certification.
+This manner of forest management often means that American hardwood can come without formal environmental certification, as it is extremely challenging for such small and non-commercial lots to gain certification.
 However, this natural and non-invasive way of managing the forest actually means that American hardwood is some of the most sustainable and ethical timber available.
 Hardwood forests in the United States have actually increased in size over the past few decades as the trees are growing at a faster rate than they are harvested.

 How to Choose American Hardwood